New FERA Club Formation Process

 Note: There is also plenty of opportunity to play in some special scenario type games.

-With the huge changes in photographic technology in the last few years — including the sudden dominance of digital cameras and processing — the Club has risen to quite a challenge to keep its long-time photographers current, and to bring new photographers up in the modern environment.
-But today’s photographic equipment and methods are better, easier to use and more affordable than ever before, and that fact is bringing lots of new people to explore the art and craft of photography.
-Today’s Ford Photo Club is strong and robust, welcoming film and digital, old and young, experienced and neophyte.
+With the advances in capability, and reductions in cost, of digital cameras, processing, and printing, the Golden Era of Avocational Photography is clearly, right now.
+Today’s photographic equipment and methods are better, easier to use and more affordable than ever before, and that fact is bringing lots of new people to explore the art and craft of photography.
+Today’s Ford Photo Club is strong and robust, welcoming all photographic technology, including the latest digital photo and video, but also vintage cameras, film, Polaroid, and pinhole imaging.

 The Club also encourages its members to contribute to their communities.
-Photo Club members have participated with the Dearborn Animal Shelter, the Komen Foundation Race for the Cure, Make-a-Wish Foundation, and a number of other community service organizations, as photographers, technical advisors, and as general labor.
+Photo Club members have participated with the Dearborn Animal Shelter, the Komen Foundation Race for the Cure, Make-a-Wish Foundation, Ford Accelerated Action Days, and a number of other community service organizations, as photographers, technical advisors, and as general labor.

-The club meets in Dearborn on the third Thursday of the month.
+The club meets at 5:00 pm in Dearborn on the third Thursday of the month.

 Contact us at email@example.com or ThomasBone@comcast.net